 Longjing village has high mountains surrounding it and has over 800 residents and nearly 800 acres of Longjing Tea plantations.
 Here, you can visit the farms with their astonishing view as well as the aroma of the tea, which can easily make you relaxed.

 You can also take a walk to the Hugongmiao Temple at Shifeng in Longjing Village.
 There you can see the “eighteen Emperor Tea Trees” where Emperor Qianlong did his tea picking.

-As you probably know, tea is a crucial element in Chinese culture and many customs like the Chinese Tea Ceremony is considered as an important event among the people of China.
-What’s your idea toward Chinese culture? feel free to share your thoughts with us!
+As you probably know, tea is a crucial element in Chinese culture and many customs like the Chinese Tea Ceremony are considered as an important event among the people of China.
+What’s your idea of Chinese culture? feel free to share your thoughts with us!